ohhi-vn/easyworker/README.md

 Start workers and monitor workers.
 Send task to workers and get result(for task & stream).
-Restart children if they're failed (depends restart strategy).
+Restart(depends restart strategy) children if they're failed to call user function or panic.
 Supervisor has one goroutine for send & manage signal to children.

 ## Child